Colman1000/pentecost/readme.md

 This consist of the client and server codes, nothing to say for now..

+# Caveats

+### Due to SPA mode, full reload needs to be taking care of

 ### Admin Section

 - Recorded audio and uploaded to backend